“You need to learn magic.” Kora looked at Peter, then Eun. “Both of you.”

 Holly glared at him.
-The sigils on her cannon spun and whirred, the brilliant red orb in front of the barrel crackled and spat.
-A bead of sweat ran down Estilian’s temple, reflecting crimson glow off its moist surface.
+The sigils on her cannon spun and whirred.
+The brilliant red orb in front of the barrel crackled and spat.
+A bead of sweat ran down Estilian’s temple, reflecting crimson glow off its teardrop surface.

 “My apologies,” Holly said gruffly.
 “It’s been a trying campaign.”

-Holly regarded him for a long moment.
-What in the blue fuck had given him the idea that he was here to do anything besides teach her magic?
+Holly regarded him with narrowed eyes.
+What in the actual fuck had given him the idea he could question her strategy?

 Keep him happy.

 “Those jerk-off bandit kings came to his rescue.
-They arrived with portable artillery—folding catapults they lug around with two-goat teams.
+They arrived with portable artillery—folding catapults driven by two-goat teams.
 We couldn’t keep up with their firepower and agility.
 They used the ’pults to smash our outposts and retake the high ground.
 They also built fallbacks deeper in the pass, and shored them up with solid earthworks.
 We’re locked in a stalemate all fucking over again.”
 Holly put her hands on her hips.
-“So what I’m going to do is launch a big-ass assault—archers, cannons, ’pults…the whole fucking deal.
-Then I’m gonna lead some gung-ho pipe-hitters into the pass.
-I’m gonna use magic to break their lines.”
+“So what I’m going to do is launch a big-ass assault—archers, cannons, catapults, the whole fucking deal.
+Once I’ve softened their defense, I’m gonna lead some gung-ho pipe-hitters into the pass, and use magic to break their lines.”

-“But my lord,” Estilian protested, “even if you break through, there’s a good chance you’ll be cut off from the main force.”
+“But my lord,” Estilian protested, “even if you succeed, there’s a good chance you’ll be cut off from the main force.”